Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 This is the core of the issue, and it is worth being precise about it.

 A Temporary Residence Card (TRC) is issued by the Vietnam Immigration Department — which sits under the Ministry of Public Security.
 Its purpose is to authorise your residence in Vietnam for a defined period.
 It acts as a substitute for a visa and, under normal circumstances, allows you to enter and exit the country during its validity.
 A labour-linked TRC (symbol LD2) is issued specifically to foreign workers holding valid work permits, and its maximum validity is two years.
-Critically, its legal standing is tethered to that work permit — the card does not function independently of the permit that created it.
+Critically, its legal standing is tethered to the work permit that created it — once that permit expires or is revoked, the TRC's legal foundation is compromised, even if the printed expiry date has not yet arrived.

-A Work Permit is issued by a different authority entirely: the Department of Labour, Invalids and Social Affairs (DoLISA) at the provincial level, or the Ministry of Labour (MoLISA) in certain cases.
-Its purpose is to authorise your employment — the act of working for a specific employer, in a specific role, in a specific location.
+A Work Permit is issued by a different authority entirely: under Decree 219/2025, work permits are issued by the Provincial People's Committee (PPC), which typically delegates this function to a specialised labour authority at the provincial level.
+Its purpose is to authorise your employment — the act of working for a specific employer, in a specific role.
 Without a valid work permit, there is no legal basis for that employment to continue, regardless of what your residency document says.

 The two documents are linked at the point of application — you cannot get a labour TRC without a work permit — but they are not the same thing, and they are not governed by the same law.